Sensory Play: Laundry Basket Push Game

 You can read more about Proprioception from these two great posts here:

-Laundry Basket Push Game
+Sensory Play Laundry Basket Push Game

-- Laundry basket
+- A laundry basket

-- Cones or color circles (optional)
+- Cones or colored floor circles (optional)

 - Floor tape (optional)

-You can see in the video how much concentration she put into this activity!
+You can see in the video how much concentration she put into this activity.
 That is when you can tell an activity is really working.
 By taking an activity that your child is showing an interest in and adding just a bit of a challenge to it, they will want to keep doing it until they master it.

 In my daughter's case, that was taking her love of pushing empty boxes or carrying boxes around the house and providing her a “just right” challenge by adding some weight and making it fun.

-How to Adapt the Laundry Basket Push Game
+Ways to Adapt the Game

 You may also like: